IanBellomy/Pair/readme.md

 The function returns an index which can be used to remove the listener later.

->Handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged
+>These handlers will be called regardless of whether drag and drop is enabled, and regardless of whether a layer is dragged.

 ---
 ````coffeescript
 offRangeChange(index)
 ````
-Opposite of `onRangeChange()`
+Opposite of `onRangeChange()`.

 ---